psharma78/git-first-task/README.md

 # git-first-task

 # This is my first repository, it contains basic git commands.
+# First clone remote repository onto local machine (only need to do 1x)
+git clone GitHubURL

-# First make changes to local repository, i.e. add new files, edit Readme.md etc.
+# Then make changes to local repository, i.e. add new files, edit Readme.md etc.

 # show status of the current repository inc the files that have been modified
 # and need to be commited.